starkch/nodal/docs/README.md

 ## Afterthoughts

-### Updating `facebook.github.io/react`
+### Updating `nsipplswezey.github.io/nodal`

 The easiest way to do this is to have a separate clone of this repository, checked out to the `gh-pages` branch.
-We have a build step that expects this to be in a directory named `react-gh-pages` at the same depth as `react`.
-Then it's just a matter of running `grunt docs`, which will compile the site and copy it out to this repository.
-From there, you can check it in.
+We have a build step that expects this to be in a directory named `nodal-gh-pages` at the same depth as `nodal`.

-**Note:** This should only be done for new releases.
-You should create a tag corresponding to the release tag in the main repository.

-We also have a rake task that does the same thing (without creating commits).
+Use the following task.
 It expects the directory structure mentioned above.

 ```sh
 $ bundle exec rake release